The NLM and Coordinated Collection Development

 and veterinary medicine

 .
 NLM's collecting emphasis in these areas centers on topics that comparatively, experimentally, theoretically, or directly affect or advance either human health care or biomedical research.
 The NAL, on the other hand, focuses collecting effort on those materials that relate experimentally, theoretically, or directly to the production of agricultural commodities, agronomy, consumer nutrition education, food safety, food science, animal husbandry, animal health and animal culture.
-For more information, see the Collection Development Policy of the National Agricultural Library

 The NLM and Other Biomedical Libraries